xingwangzhe/chen-er/README.md

   ChenER.renderChenER('chenER')
 </script>
 ```
-Note: the UMD bundle exposes named exports only (no default export).
-Use `ChenER.renderChenER` rather than a default export.
+Note: the UMD bundle exposes a global object with `renderChenER` only.
+Use `ChenER.renderChenER`.

 ### Grammar Summary
 - Comments: `# ...` (single-line)